 Findings in Multnomah County v.
 Mehrwein, 366 Or.
 295 (2020)

-On April 23, 2020, the Oregon Supreme Court issued its opinion in Multnomah v.
+On April 23, 2020, the Oregon Supreme Court issued its opinion in Multnomah County v.
 Mehrwein, which was a challenge to Multnomah County’s campaign finance regulations enacted by voters in November 2016.
 The Court held that limits on campaign contributions are not per se invalid and, in doing so, partially overruled Vannatta v.
 Keisling (Vannatta I), 324 Or.
 514 (1997).

 While the Supreme Court found that some campaign contribution limits are allowed under the Oregon Constitution, it did not rule on whether Multnomah County’s limits are valid.
 The Court remanded the $500 contribution limits contained in MCC § 5.201(A) and (B) to the Multnomah Circuit Court to determine whether these limits are too low and thus violate the First Amendment to the U.S. Constitution.
 The circuit court is likely to issue written findings after requesting that the parties submit new briefings on the issue and hold a hearing.
 Any decision on the First Amendment issue may be appealed to the Oregon Supreme Court and potentially to the U.S. Supreme Court.